Ash-Tao/Tumors_Drug_Test_Plot/README.md

-# plots challenge - The Power of Plots
+# The Power of Plots

 ## Background
 Comparing the performance of Pymaceutics Inc.'s target drug, Capomulin, with other potential treatments for squamous cell carcinoma (SCC).<br/>